 This was a spectacularly beautiful and extremely well-grown plant, shown at the 2002 AGGS Convention show.
-The combination of small bright yellow flowers, enormous pinkish lavender berries and glossy red-tipped leaves was the highlight, for me, of this excellent show.
-Closeups of berries can be seen here and here, and another show plant from the same grower here.
-Another plant, in the collection of the Smithsonian Institution, nicely illustrates the unusual flowering habit of this species.
-An alternate photo from the Smithsonian also nicely illustrates the bright red leaf-tips of the species.
+The combination of small bright yellow flowers, enormous pinkish lavender berries and glossy red-tipped leaves was one of the highlights of this excellent show.

 Unlike many of the more commonly-grown species in this genus, C. orientandina has a distinctly spreading and relatively upright habit.
 The robust stems are woody and stiff.
-The individual flowers are quite hairy and produce lots of pollen, as can be seen here.
+The individual flowers are quite hairy and produce lots of pollen.